 Variability in regional climate arises from natural and anthropogenic forcings, internal variability including the local expression of large-scale remote drivers, and the feedbacks between them.
 Due to the many possible drivers of variability and change, quantifying the interplay between internal variability and any externally forced component is crucial in attempts to attribute causes of regional climate changes and to increase the confidence on future regional climate change information.
 I will first briefly introduce the sources of regional variability that can be grouped in forcings controlling regional climate and the internal drivers of regional climate variability.
 I will discuss ways of managing uncertainties in regional climate change information and how to identify the physical causes of past and future regional climate change.
 I will then present a regional climate change attribution study of precipitation trend in a specific region and discuss the robustness and emergence of anthropogenic signal in future regional climate change.
 I will end by presenting the storylines methodology as a way of constructing regional climate information providing a set of physically coherent descriptions of plausible future changes at regional scales.

-The Colloquium will be held in the Budinich Lecture Hall on the ICTP Campus.
+The Colloquium will be online and in the Budinich Lecture Hall for those present on the ICTP Campus.
 All are welcome to attend.
 Light refreshments will be served after the event.